twitter/scoot/bazel/README.md

-# Remote Execution for Scoot
+# Bazel Remote Execution for Scoot

 This contains initial server support for the Bazel gRPC Remote Execution API.